lucidsoftware/lucid-programming-competition-2020/problems/roverRepair/description.md

 3   6   20
 ```

-Dr. Simmons believes that two processing nodes in the rover she is fixing have been swapped by accident.
+After running some diagnostics, Dr. Simmons  that two processing nodes in the rover she is fixing have been swapped by accident.
-Write a program that identifies which nodes have been swapped so she can make the processing tree valid again.
+Write a program that identifies which nodes have been swapped so she can fix the rover.

 # Input / Output
-Your input consists of the current structure of the rover's processing tree.
+Your input consists of the current node structure of the rover's processing tree.
 The first row of input consists of the total number of nodes you will read in, _including any empty nodes_.
-Each row of the input represents the label of a single node, or if there is no processor in that location, it will be labeled "empty".
+Each row of the input represents the label of a single node, or if there is no processor in that location, it will be labeled as empty.
 The order of the nodes is in _level order_, that is, the the nodes are listed from top to bottom, left to right order.

 For example, consider the following _invalid_ processing tree: